Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Twenty questions

 \begin{enumerate} \item Discrete random planar map models have Liouville quantum gravity as a scaling limit in the metric of weak convergence of area measures.
 To be more specific, in addition to the conjectures in Section \ref{s.interpretation} and in \cite{2008arXiv0808.1560D}, we conjecture the following: \begin{enumerate} \item The uniform quadrangulation of a sphere with $n$ quadrilaterals scales to the unit area quantum sphere with $\gamma = \sqrt{8/3}$.
 One way to formulate this is that if we choose three points uniformly on the quadrangulation and conformally map the quadrangulated surface to $\C$ with these three points going to $0$, $1$, and $\infty$, then the image of the area measure in $\C$ (normalized to the total area is one) converges in law (w.r.t.\ the topology of the local weak convergence) to the unit area quantum sphere measure described above. \item The random quadrangulation of a disc with boundary length $n$, where the probability of a quadrangulation is proportional to a (critical) constant to the number of quadrilaterals, scales to the unit boundary length quantum disc with $\gamma = \sqrt{8/3}$. \item The random quadrangulation of a disc with $n$ quadrilaterals, where the probability of a quadrangulation is proportional to a (critical) constant to the boundary length, scales to the unit area quantum disc with $\gamma = \sqrt{8/3}$. \item Similar statements hold for random quadrangulations weighted by the partition functions of Ising configurations, $O(n)$ configurations, uniform spanning trees, etc., with $\gamma = \sqrt{\kappa}$ for the appropriate $\kappa$.
 In each case, the cluster boundary loops (of the statistical model on the random surface) scale to a CLE$_\kappa$ independent of the measure.
-(Question: what happens if, for some $d$, we make the probability of a quadrangulation proportional to the partition function of the $d$-dimensional discrete Gaussian free field on the corresponding graph?) \end{enumerate} \item A quantum surface is a coordinate-change-invariant random metric space in the sense of the footnote in Section \ref{ss.randomgeometryGFF}.
-In the special case $\gamma = \sqrt{8/3}$ this is equivalent to the {\em Brownian map} (see e.g.\ \cite{MR2336042, MR2438999, MR2399286}), which is a term given to the random metric space scaling limit (so far only proven to exist along subsequences) of uniform quadrangulations on the sphere. \item Assuming that \ref{i.quantummetric} holds, the scaling limits in \ref{i.scalinglimitlist} also hold in the topology of Gromov-Hausdorff convergence of metric spaces.
+(Question: what happens if, for some $d$, we make the probability of a quadrangulation proportional to the partition function of the $d$-dimensional discrete Gaussian free field on the corresponding graph?) \end{enumerate} {\it Update: The problem as stated remains open.
+However, convergence of FK-decorated random planar maps to CLE-decorated LQG has been established in the so-called peanosphere topology and in the so-called loop structure topology, in both infinite and finite volume settings \cite{2011arXiv1108.2241S, dms2014mating, quantum_spheres, gwynnemaosun, finitevolumeestimates, strongertopology, finitevolumelimit}, see also related results in \cite{berestyckilaslierray, multiburger, 2015arXiv150201013C, sunwilsonsandpile}.
+The construction of finite volume LQG spheres and disks (briefly considered above) is discussed in more detail in \cite{dms2014mating, lqg_sphere, quantum_spheres, twoperspectives}.
+Partial results in the direction of understanding the conformal structure of the discrete models appear in \cite{curien2014glimpse}.
+Roman Boikii and Stanislav Smirnov have also described progress in private communication.} \item A quantum surface is a coordinate-change-invariant random metric space in the sense of the footnote in Section \ref{ss.randomgeometryGFF}.
+In the special case $\gamma = \sqrt{8/3}$ this is equivalent to the {\em Brownian map} (see e.g.\ \cite{MR2336042, MR2438999, MR2399286}), which is a term given to the random metric space scaling limit of uniform quadrangulations on the sphere. {\it Update: The metric space structure of LQG has now been constructed in the pure quantum gravity case $\gamma = \sqrt{8/3}$ in recent work (some in progress) showing that $\sqrt{8/3}$-LQG is equivalent to the Brownian map \cite{ms2013qle, qlebm,qle_continuity, qle_determined}.
+No such construction is currently available for other values of $\gamma \in (0,2)$.} \item Assuming that \ref{i.quantummetric} holds, the scaling limits in \ref{i.scalinglimitlist} also hold in the topology of Gromov-Hausdorff convergence of metric spaces. {\it Update: In light of the equivalence of $\sqrt{8/3}$-LQG and the Brownian map \cite{ms2013qle, qlebm,qle_continuity, qle_determined}, and the Gromov-Hausdorff convergence of discrete random planar maps to the Brownian map \cite{legalluniqueanduniversal, legalluniversallimit,miermontlimit}, this conjecture has now been established in the pure quantum gravity case $\gamma = \sqrt{8/3}$.
+It remains open for all other $\gamma \in (0,2)$.}